Jasper National Park

 Please note that this coverage is for Canadian residents only.
 For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure’s trip.

-$1425 CDN Includes guide, National Park ‘Wilderness Pass’, out-trip meals, group camping gear and local transfers.
+$1525 CDN Includes the guide, National Park ‘Wilderness Pass’, out-trip meals, group camping gear and local transfers.

 Not included: Canmore accommodation, Gratuities for guide & 5% Goods and Service Tax (GST).

 Trip Cancellation Insurance is available through the Simpson Group.